tafax/layerr/docs/bus/3-command-bus/README.md

   { message: 'logout-command', handler: 'logout-handler' }
 ]);

+// Use string and classes to define commands and handlers. const collection = new CollectionHandlerLookup([
+  { message: 'login-command', handler: LoginCommandHandler },
+  { message: 'logout-command', handler: LogoutCommandHandler }
+]);

 // Use a functions to define handlers. const collection = new CollectionHandlerLookup([
   {